mgyura/pyd-smugmug_slider/readme.txt

 == Description ==

-Using [FlexSlider](http://www.woothemes.com/flexslider/ "flexslider") and [phpSmug](http://phpsmug.com/ "phpSmug") this plugin allows you to drop in an image gallery from your SmugMug account to any post or page, either as a responsive slider or thumbnails.
+Using FlexSlider and phpSmug, this plugin allows you to drop in an image gallery from your SmugMug account to any post or page, either as a responsive slider or thumbnails.
 It includes a shortcode generator and options panel.

 [vimeo http://vimeo.com/45771211]